drufball/yosai/_drafts/the-tree.md

 He missed the stillness of that morning.
 The valley's quiet serenity felt so far away right now.

 "Hey, we said get out of the way."
-The man's harsh voice jarred him out of his memories.
-Osoro's skin was the color of the bark behind him.
-The camouflage was a reflexive defense mechanism of all keepers.
+The man's harsh voice jarred Osoro out of his memories.
 Standing at the edge of the clearing was a group of four.

-Two of the individuals were large, wearing full armor that covered their faces.
-They looked comfortable with the two-handed blades they wielded.
+Two of the individuals were large, wearing full armor: a man and a woman.
+The man had short black hair and a scar across his cheek.
+He held a large greatsword in front of him.
+The woman had her hair pulled back into a tight ponytail.
+A heavy, two-sided axe hung in her hand.
+They both looked comfortable with the blades they wielded.

 The third member of the group was a man who wore little in the way of protection.
 He was thin and lithe, with clothes that would not impede his movement.
-He wore two rows of daggers along a strip of leather that went from his left shoulder to his right hip.
+He wore two rows of daggers along a strip of leather that went from his shoulder to his hip.

 The fourth member of the group, standing at the back with bow drawn, was Trailfinder.